-We can see why these are some of Scarpa's bestselling boots, they're lovely in most regards for general walking duties provided you don't push them too hard.
+We can see why the Scarpa Terra GTX Walking Boots are some of Scarpa's bestselling boots, they're lovely in most regards for general walking duties provided you don't push them too hard.
 They also sit at a favourable price point compared to competing leather boots on the market, and with Scarpa heritage and build quality behind them that makes them a bargain.

 Heavy cushioning around the ankle and tongue really adds to the feeling of comfort and the inners of the boots feel as comfortable as your favourite slippers (well, almost).
 We don't have any complaints about rubbing or blisters yet over mostly short (8 miles and under) walks.

-The walking platform beneath you is neutral and stable so feels very natural and easy going and the weight, at 1230g, isn't bad at all considering the build quality and materials used.
+The walking platform beneath you is neutral and stable so feels very natural and easy going and the weight, at 1230g, is pretty good considering the build quality and materials used.